content-left-bg.png

 Purpose

-This procedure sets out the processes involved in assessing eligibility, as well as arranging, reviewing and cancelling appropriate transport assistance for Queensland students with disabilities between their home and school.
+This procedure sets out the processes involved in assessing eligibility, as well as arranging, reviewing and cancelling suitable transport assistance for Queensland students with disability between their home and school.

 Overview